 The CAT-Q is a measure of the degree to which an individual with autism can camouflage their autistic traits.
 The higher an individual’s score on the CAT-Q, the more they are able to suppress their autistic inclinations and appear more neurotypical.
 This can account for lower scores on standard autism psychometric scales, as the individual is able to more effectively mask their autistic symptoms.

-See also What are androgynous personality traits?
+See also What are customer service personality traits?

 The CAT-Q is a reliable measure of an individual’s endorsement of camouflaging strategies.
 The possible scores range from 25 to 175, with strong reliability for both internal consistency and test-retest reliability.
 These results suggest that the CAT-Q is a reliable measure of an individual’s endorsement of camouflaging strategies.